right4mat/kaddy/README.md

 ## technical compromises

--no persistent state
+1.no persistent state

-staying wthin the 3-4hr time i decided to for go this.
+*staying wthin the 3-4hr time i decided not to for go this.
 This could easily be implemented with either local, session or async API's

--redundant network calls
+2.redundant network calls

-as this was a project to involve unsplash i chose for projects sake to only store IDs in the context api rather then the whole json node. this way i could use more of the unsplash API.
+*as this was a project to involve unsplash i chose for projects sake to only store IDs in the context api rather then the whole json node. this way i could use more of the unsplash API.

--No site footer
+3.No site footer

-i felt this wouldnt really add anything extra in terms of 'technical skil'
+*i felt this wouldnt really add anything extra in terms of 'technical skil'

--Limited Media Queries
+4.Limited Media Queries

-Again for the sake of time, i didnt optimise the css layouts for all screen sizes
+*Again for the sake of time, i didnt optimise the css layouts for all screen sizes

- -No hamburger menu
+4.No hamburger menu

-Again time related.
+*Again time related.
 Really the 'spirits', 'wine' and 'beer' menu in the header could have been moved to a slide out hamburger menu when viewing on smaller screens.

 ## Available Scripts